mdye/TZVOLCANO_machine_learning/README.md

-More information on virtual envirnments can be found [here](https://realpython.com/python-virtual-environments-a-primer/)

 ### Installing on a local environment using conda
 If you are using conda the collowing code will create the required environment for this notebook
 ```